everycure-org/matrix/docs/src/data_science/pandera_validation.md

 3. Use composite keys when dealing with multi-column uniqueness
 4. Consider performance implications when validating large PySpark DataFrames
 5. Add schema validation tests for critical data pipelines
+6. Use full import names (`pandera`, not `pa`) for clarity
+7. Consider DataFrame type when choosing validation approach

 For more examples, see:
 - `pipelines/matrix/packages/refit/src/refit/tests/v1/test_validator.py`